Quotes Icon

 Passphrase vs. password

-Passphrases are a set of common words put together and used as a password.
+Passphrases are a set of words put together and used as a password.
 Conversely, when looking at a password, it’s a random jumble of letters, numbers, and characters.

 Here’s an example from our free password generator: ac=oei$EdrN5`2k